ScazLab/ScazLab.github.io/_posts/2019-07-12-UR5e-setup-guide.md

 sudo apt-get install python-catkin-tools
 ```

+# Set TCP and center of gravity on the robot

+The information can be found here: <https://www.universal-robots.com/academy/>.
+Once you log in, you will see a bunch of courses, choose `3.
+Seeting up a tool`.

+The one in the lab is set as:

+- Position z: 165.4 mm (x and y are 0)
+- payload: 0.97 kg
+- Center of gravity: cx, cy, cz = 0.7, 1.2, 57.1 mm

 # UR5e ROS Driver

 It is highly recommended that you create a workspace for the libraries and a separate one for your projects.